 You can create client code and tests before the API is created.
 You can even create tests for operations that have not been implemented yet.
 This gives you the ability to add tests to your automation environment in the development process.
-In other words, service virting gives you the ability to use test-driven development.
+In other words, service virtualization gives you the ability to use test-driven development.

 You can create demos and conduct proof-of-concept meetings.
 A good virtual service is a cost-efficient way to be a wireframe or demonstration of what you are considering to build.
 This gives you a good base for making decisions about design and on whether to go ahead with development or not.

 You can deliver the virtual service to your customer or partner.
 In some cases, you cannot allow your partners or customers to access your test systems.
 This can happen for security reasons or because the test environment is unavailable at the needed time point.
-In this case, you can export a virtual service to a file and then import it in ServiceV on a remote machine, or you can export the virt as a Web Application aRchive file (WAR) and deploy it and run it on any Java server like Tomcat.
+In this case, you can export a virtual service to a file and then import it in ServiceV on a remote machine.

 You can reduce test costs.
 Some subsystems of your test environments might not be yours, and might be payable on 'per transaction' basis.
 This can be painful during testing, especially during load and performance testing.
 An easy way to get rid of this is to virtualize this subsystem.
-You can get both perfectly fine integration and tests with a virt, and the costs you can save can be substantial.
+You can get both perfectly fine integration and tests with a virtual service, and the costs you can save can be substantial.

 You can isolate subsystems easily.
 Sometimes, you may want to test a part of your system without having other subsystems affect it.
 Virtual services help you remove the dependencies by virtualizing all subsystems except for the one you need to test.
-These virts can be extremely simple, but reliable, fast and predictable.
+These virtual services can be extremely simple, but reliable, fast and predictable.
 This gives you a test environment where you have removed all stochastic behavior, have repeatable patterns and can monitor specific subsystems well.

 You can test a live environment before adding a web service to it.
-Placing a virt in a live environment can reveal problems with network resources, quirks in the server setup and configuration errors in external subsystems like system monitors.
+Placing a virtual service in a live environment can reveal problems with network resources, quirks in the server setup and configuration errors in external subsystems like system monitors.
 This can help you weed out the worst errors and behaviors.

 Try using an iterative process add enough functionality to create the next set of tests, create them, evaluate your needs and then move into the next iteration.
-As you move ahead, you will find that the next batch of functionality to be added to the virt is less and less critical and the cost for adding it will be higher and higher.
+As you move ahead, you will find that the next batch of functionality to be added to the virtual service is less and less critical and the cost for adding it will be higher and higher.
 At some point, you will find the balance of functionality and cost.

-It is considered to be a good practice to discuss the virtual service with your teammates and future users and agree on how detailed the virt should be.
+It is considered to be a good practice to discuss the virtual service with your teammates and future users and agree on how detailed the virtual service should be.
 The answer should not be plain and simple.
 Most likely, it will be somewhere between “very detailed” and “non-detailed”.
 Creating a lightweight mock means that you will be able to create lightweight tests, and creating a too detailed mock can be too expensive.
-Look at the factors like frequency of use, complexity, accessibility and business value to figure out a level of virting, and get a commitment for the scope from your team.
+Look at the factors like frequency of use, complexity, accessibility and business value to figure out a level of virtualization, and get a commitment for the scope from your team.

 Choose what to mock in depth before you start working.
 Some interfaces might be less complex or have less business value, making it less important to virtualize them in depth, while other might be the opposite.
-Having limited resources, a good approach will be to focus your virting efforts on the interfaces where testing might be more complex.
-Set up your own set of factors to decide on the virting depth necessity.
+Having limited resources, a good approach will be to focus your virtualization efforts on the interfaces where testing might be more complex.
+Set up your own set of factors to decide on the virtualization depth necessity.
 Some of the factors are frequency of use, complexity, accessibility and business value.

 So, let’s repeat, the virtual services can be reused by different employees: by you, by your team, by QA, development or sales engineers, by partners or even by your customers.

-In this case, consider hosting the virt in a cloud like Amazon EC2.
+In this case, consider hosting the virtual service in a cloud like Amazon EC2.
 This will not be free of charge, but, in many cases, prices are surprisingly affordable.
 In general, the cloud services are very easy to set up and use, and do not require special technical knowledge, so it is a very viable option.